 They both waved off Bjorn and continued laughing hysterically as they walked down the hall.

-“We you know how the skyhooks use a magnetic field to control their altitude.”
+“Hello Head Grey, I'm afraid we have another serious problem.
+You know how the skyhooks use a magnetic field to control their altitude.”

 “Skyhook No. 2 engaged a few minutes ago, and the polarity was reversed.
 They're losing altitude instead of gaining.”